kevinliu-bmb/MMTPy/README.md

 - 'microbe_IEX_met[u]tr': 'microbe_met[c] <=> met[u]'
 - Reversible reaction
-- By default, has bounds of (-1000., 1000.).
+- By default, has bounds of (-1000., 1000.)

 #### Fecal transport reactions (i.e., "UFEt" reactions)

 - 'UFEt_met': 'met[u] --> met[fe]'
 - Irreversible reaction
-- By default, has bounds of (0., 1000000.).
+- By default, has bounds of (0., 1000000.)

 #### Fecal exchange reactions

 - 'EX_met[fe]': 'met[fe] <=>'
 - Reversible reaction
-- Has bounds of (-1000., 1000000.) according to the [Microbiome Modeling Toolbox](https://opencobra.github.io/cobratoolbox/latest/modules/analysis/multiSpecies/microbiomeModelingToolbox/index.html)* and bounds of (0., 1000000.) according to MMTpy conventions.
+- Has bounds of (-1000., 1000000.) according to the [Microbiome Modeling Toolbox](https://opencobra.github.io/cobratoolbox/latest/modules/analysis/multiSpecies/microbiomeModelingToolbox/index.html)* and bounds of (0., 1000000.) according to MMTpy conventions

   *Note: fecal exchange reactions for the "microbeBiomass" have bounds of (-10000., 1000000.) according to the [Microbiome Modeling Toolbox](https://opencobra.github.io/cobratoolbox/latest/modules/analysis/multiSpecies/microbiomeModelingToolbox/index.html) and is defaulted to (0., 1000000.) in MMTpy.